 We are currently working with AgTrix to provide tools to make this data more useful to a farm manager, associating readings to user defined blocks and displaying average and spread of dry matter and rate of change between weeks to help in the management decision, determining time to harvest (Fig. 5)

 Well dry matter is starch and sugar content of the fruit—so photosynthetic conditions and plant water status are important.
 Factors such as light levels, temperature, soil moisture, fruit load, fruit position in canopy will affect the outcome.
 We are looking at the impact of field management on dry matter increment, e.g. a rain event or denial of water.
 For example, in Fig. 6 the average dry matter content of 30 fruit is presented over 7 weeks of development.
 What happened in week 4-5 to cause the large increase?

 We are also currently looking at the calibration of the F750 units across regions and varieties.
 Another HIA supported project, will use the units to estimate dry matter content of ripening fruit which would enable assessment of a dry matter specification at any stage of the supply chain.

-This work is supported by HIA project ‘Multi-scale monitoring tools for managing tree crops’ ST15005 and ‘Quality standards, refinements and testing’ MG15002.
+This work was supported by Hort Innovation project ‘Multi-scale monitoring tools for managing tree crops’ ST15005 and ‘Quality standards, refinements and testing’ MG15002.